-Kat Kiernan is an arts writer based in Brooklyn, New York and Boston.
+Kat Kiernan is an arts writer based in Brooklyn and Boston.
 She specializes in fine art and documentary photography, and is the Editor-in-Chief of Don't Take Pictures.
 She has also contributed essays for monographs and a collection of essays.
 See the links below for published writing samples.

 The Artist as Culture Producer: Living and Sustaining a Creative Life